 - Evaluation of selection in each animal.
 Based on this selection, pets that are healthy and have no risk factors do not need an additional nutritional assessment.

 - Extended evaluation.
 It is performed when one or more risk factors related to nutrition are found, or when the presence of these factors is suspected based on the selection evaluation.

-One way to know the nutrients in food is through the “Nutritional Guidelines for Complete and Complementary Food for Dogs and Cats” which will help producers of dog and cat feed to produce nutritionally balanced foods, in addition to meeting the requirements of the EU legislation on animal nutrition, both for adult animals, growing animals and in the breeding period, in addition to assessing the nutritional capacity of these foods.
+One way to know the nutrients in food is through the “Nutritional Guidelines for Complete and Complementary Food for Dogs and Cats”, such as FEDIAF or AAFCO.
+These guides will help producers of dog and cat feed to produce nutritionally balanced foods, in addition to meeting the requirements of the EU legislation on animal nutrition, both for adult animals, growing animals and in the breeding period, in addition to assessing the nutritional capacity of these foods.

 Therefore, we should always be sure that the food we are giving an animal is rich in minimal nutrients.
 The recommended daily allowance should satisfy all nutritional needs for both dogs and cats.

 Download our ebook and discover the keys to choosing the ideal antioxidant for animal nutrition!